 I had been itching to do something to my laundry room for months, toying with the idea of simply painting it white, but the snowball effect completely took over and turned into multiple project!
 One thing leads to another, doesn’t it?
 This easy weekend laundry room makeover was such a satisfying project!

 I decided I would paint over our existing blue paint.
 I didn’t hate the color, I just didn’t love it.
 It ended up blue because I had a gallon of blue and orange we didn’t end up using with our home renovation and I didn’t want it to go to waste.
 So, blue it was.
-We were exhausted with the huge whole-house renovation and up to our eyeballs with trying to get our kitchen ready to move in, and I didn’t care too much about the color of the laundry room at the time.
+The whole-house renovation exhausted us and we were up to our eyeballs with trying to get our kitchen ready to move in, and I didn’t care too much about the color of the laundry room at the time.

-I didn’t love that everything seemed so messy when you entered the room, and just wanted to clean things up so it was visually less cluttered.
-The floating shelves I installed when we moved in weren’t as useful as I’d hoped, so that was another reason for the update.
+Everything seemed so messy when you entered the room, and I wanted to to be less visually cluttered.
+I installed floating shelves when we moved in, but they weren’t as useful as I’d hoped, so that was another reason for the update.
 Oh, and the washer and dryer hookup does not have a cover.
-We think we have finally tracked one down through our plumber, so we’ll keep our fingers crossed.
-We have ordered two that don’t fit and somehow ours got thrown away in the middle of renovation, so I feel a little like Indiana Jones trying to locate this treasure.
+We think we have finally tracked one down through our plumber–it’s just not screwed on yet.
+We ordered two that didn’t fit, since ours somehow got thrown away in the middle of renovation.
+I feel a little like Indiana Jones trying to locate this treasure.

 I painted all the walls Sherwin Williams Pure White.
 It was between that and Alabaster that Chris Loves Julia just used.
 It’s probably not actually pure white and that’s just the name of the color!
 I just liked the stark white for the laundry room.
 Our kitchen cabinets are also bright white (not creamy), so it seemed like a good choice, since it’s right beside them.
-SW Dover White is also another favorite we used on our fireplace.
+My other favorite white is SW Dover White that we used on our fireplace.

 Since I wanted to do this project myself, without hiring a pro, my options were more limited with the shiplap application.
-I don’t have or know how to operate a saw and didn’t feel comfortable nailing boards correctly onto the wall, so I had to get creative.
+I don’t have or know how to operate a saw and don’t feel comfortable nailing boards correctly onto the wall, so got creative.

 We used peel-and-stick vinyl tile to create faux shiplap and it couldn’t have been easier!
 You can read all about the process in this post.